yousef-ibrahimm/Chronos/README.md

 - iOS link for Expo: https://apps.apple.com/us/app/expo-go/id982107779
 - Android link for Expo: https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&pli=1
 - After installing the application, follow Expo instructions by scanning the QR Code
+- Mobile has to be on the same network as the computer
 - For iOS QR is scanned by the camera
 - For Android QR is scanned in the Expo app